JordanLeich/Ultimate-Calculator/README.md

   </a>

 # Description 💻
 This is an incredibly powerful calculator that is capable of many useful day-to-day functions.
 Such functions include solving basic arithmetic, algebraic, chemistry conversions, and much more.
+This project also features a fully operational GUI application for those who are not down with the normal text based version.

 # How To Use ⚡
   *Step 1*: